jvoisin/snuffleupagus/CONTRIBUTING.md

 Maintainers need to do the following to push out a release:

 1. Make sure that all pending and mergeable pull requests are in
-2. Update the `snuffleupagus.h` file with the new version number
+2. Update the `snuffleupagus.h` file: drop the -dev suffix and check new version comply with [semantic versioning](https://semver.org/)
 3. Update the changelog page in the documentation
 4. Update the Debian changelog in ./debian/changelog with `dch`
 5. Create a tag for the release: